jesusgn90/telegram-node/README.md

 # telegram-node
-Small bot for Telegram using NodeJS
+Basic starter template to create a Telegram Bot using NodeJS (ECMAScript 6).

 ## Contribution?

 Of course you are welcome!
-I wanna continue in a data mining way.
-Passive bot to analyze words, participation, frequency, etc ... in a Telegram group.

 You are free to fork and pull request the repository.
+But remember this is not a complex project, it's a starter template.

 ## How to use